Types of Alternative Medicine (or AlternativeTherapies)

 Have you ever wondered if alternative medicine really works?
 Is alternative medicine effective?

 Alternative medical practices are generally not recognized by the medical community as a conventional approved medical approach.

 The reason I believe that so many people distrust alternative practices is because of some dishonest practitioners that are associated with them; some individuals and corporations have taken financial advantage of sick and vulnerable people looking for alternative hope outside of conventional medicine.

-That has given the entire alternative medicine community a bad reputation.
+That has given the entire alternative medicine community a bad reputation and it is true that alternative therapies are not always the best way to achieve healing.

-However, it is true that alternative therapies are not always the best way to heal.
 I have written in this article The Truth About Conventional Medicine and Alternative Therapies the advantages and disadvantages of using alternative (and conventional) medicine.
-Please note that sometimes the quickest and the best path to healing is using conventional medicine.

 The opponents of homeopathy and other alternative treatments claim that the only reason why these therapies work is because of the placebo effect.